-Spring is coming in, and the easy, Primrose and Proper crochet blanket pattern is just the project to help you welcome it!
+The Primrose and Proper crochet blanket pattern is just the project to help you welcome in cool weather!
 It’s lacy stitch design is feminine and delicate while providing just the right amount of warmth for chilly days.
 Even if you are a beginner this easy crochet blanket pattern is one you’ll be able to figure out quickly.
-If you’ve made the Primrose and Proper Super Scarf before, you’ll recognize this design as being very similar.
+Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

-Since beds, couches and people <3 come in all sizes, I’ve included instructions for adjusting this pattern to be as narrow or wide as you want.
-Just make sure the starting is worked in a multiple of 3, then add one more chain.
+Since beds, couches and people <3 come in all sizes, I’ve included instructions for adjusting this easy crochet blanket pattern to be as narrow or wide as you want.
+Just make sure the starting chain is worked in a multiple of 3, then add one more chain.
 The two chains you skip at the beginning count as the first half double crochet stitch of the row.
 Look in the “additional notes section for a link to a sizing chart that may be helpful.

 ch = chain

 st/sts = stitch/stitches

 Working in the 3rd loop of a hdc (click the link for a step-by-step picture tutorial if you are unfamiliar with the 3rd loop) – Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back and you should see another “V” made by the “yarn over”.
 You’ll be working into the back loop of that “V”.
 This is called the 3rd loop.
 When you are working in rows, this 3rd loop will be facing you after you turn!